easybuilders/easybuild-tutorial/docs/2021-lust/cray/custom_toolchains.md

 cpeintel.py
 ```

-The first one will look for the custom `aocc.py`, while the other ones are compatible with the standard Cray toolchains.
+The first one will look for the custom compiler `aocc.py`, while the other ones are compatible
+with the compilers defined by the Cray toolchains initially defined on the XC system.

+The custom toolchains above will look for the custom `cpe.py` supporting the Cray Programming Environment
+(craype) compiler drivers.

+Please note that as well as the custom easyblock `cpetoolchain.py`, the custom files are available in the [toolchains](https://github.com/eth-cscs/production/tree/master/easybuild/toolchains) and the [compiler](https://github.com/eth-cscs/production/tree/master/easybuild/toolchains/compiler) folders of the [CSCS production repository on GitHub](https://github.com/eth-cscs/production).

 ---